eagle-head/drink-water-api/README.md

 This project includes comprehensive testing capabilities with unit tests, integration tests, code coverage reports, and mutation testing.

+### Test Naming Pattern
+We follow the `given_when_then` naming pattern for test methods, which helps create clear and descriptive test names:
+- `given`: Initial context/preconditions
+- `when`: Action or behavior being tested
+- `then`: Expected outcome

+Example: `givenValidUserData_whenCreateUser_thenReturnsUserResponseDTO()`

 ### Running Tests

 #### Complete Test Suite